 Introducing Cats: a Short Guide

 Did you know that cat litter was invented by Edward Lowe in 1947?
-If you check out wikipedia, you’ll find that he successfully marketed a clay material called Fuller’s Earth as cat box filler.
-Voila, the cat moved indoors and into our hearts!
+If you check out Wikipedia, you’ll find that he successfully marketed a clay material called Fuller’s Earth as cat box filler.
+Voilà, the cat moved indoors and into our hearts!

 Why own a cat?

 - Cats don’t require much space

 - They don’t have to HAVE to be walked (thanks to Edward Lowe!)

 - They can handle “alone time” fairly well

 - They don’t bark and bother the neighbors

 The domestic cat is descended from the Middle Eastern wildcat, Felis Lybica, a solitary hunter.
 About 10,000 years ago, some wildcats chose to take advantage of the abundance of food near human settlements and started to live in groups called “colonies”.
 The core of the cat colony is the mother cat, her sisters, and her daughters.
 Male cats tend to leave the colony at puberty to become solitary hunters or affiliate themselves with another unrelated colony.